-Pittsburgh Dog Bite Lawyer
+Pittsburgh Dog Bite Lawyers

 Pennsylvania Personal Injury Attorney Represents Victims of Animal Attacks

 In Pennsylvania, the victims of dog bite injuries may be entitled to compensation for their injuries, though the law is rather complicated — the plaintiff-victim may be entitled to a range of damages, depending on the nature of the injury, the dangerous propensities of the dog itself, and the negligence of the owner.
 If you have suffered a dog bite injury, you may be entitled to recover damages pursuant to Pennsylvania law.
-To ensure that your case is litigated effectively, it’s critical that you work with a Pittsburgh dog bite lawyer who has experience litigating these types of cases.
+To ensure that your case is litigated effectively, it’s critical that you work with Pittsburgh dog bite lawyers who has experience litigating these types of cases.